Don Cazayoux: Career after Congress

 In April 2010, U.S. President Barack Obama nominated Cazayoux as United States Attorney for the Middle District of Louisiana, following a recommendation by U.S. Senator Mary Landrieu from May 2009.
 Cazayoux was unanimously confirmed by the United States Senate for the position on June 22, 2010.

-After stepping down as U.S. Attorney for the Middle District of Louisiana, Cazayoux announced the opening of the Cazayoux Ewing law offices in Baton Rouge and New Roads.
+In 2014, after stepping down as U.S. Attorney for the Middle District of Louisiana, Cazayoux announced the opening of the Cazayoux Ewing law offices in Baton Rouge and New Roads.
 Lane Ewing, a former assistant U.S. Attorney, is partnering with Cazayoux, who has also tapped former longtime assistant U.S. Attorney Stan Lemelle to join the firm.
-In 2014, Cazayoux retired after a 35-year career as a prosecutor and co-founded the law firm Cazayoux Ewing, with offices in Baton Rouge and New Roads.

 Personal life

 Cazayoux is a former president of the New Roads branch of the Lions Club (2002–2003).
-He and his wife, Cherie (married 1986), have three children, Michael, Chavanne, and Katie.
+He married Cherie Chavanne in 1986, and they have three children, Michael, Chavanne, and Katie.
 Cazayoux is a distant relative of the late Lindy Boggs, former US Representative and US Ambassador.